BIRDSOpenSource/Build-A-Satellite/_structure-members/structure-guide.md

 {:toc}
 This introduction is an overview of the project, how it is organised, and how it works.

-This guide is for...A guide for project managers of a satellite team can be an invaluable resource, especially in navigating the complexities of space projects.
-Here’s a framework to get started:

-## Scope and Purpose
+## Role and Responsibilities of the Structural Team
 {:toc}

-## Key Responsibilities
+## Key Structural Design Considerations
 {:toc}

-## Project Phases and Milestones
+## Material Selection
 {:toc}

-## Systems Engineering and Technical Overview
+## Structural Analysis and Simulation
 {:toc}

-## Documentation Management
+## Integration with Other Subsystems
 {:toc}

-## Risk Management
+## Testing and Verification Procedures
 {:toc}

-## Regulatory and Compliance
+## Documentation and Version Control
 {:toc}

-## Project Management Tools and Techniques
+## Standards and Compliance
 {:toc}

-## Leadership and Team Dynamics
-{:toc}

-## Resources for Further Learning
+## Tools and Resources for Structural Teams
-{:toc}

-## Templates and Checklists
 {:toc}